Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 Boston College Stats and Trends

-- In Boston College's seven games this season, it has three wins against the spread.

-- The Eagles covered the spread in their only game when underdogs by 6.5 points or more.
+- The Eagles have been underdogs by 6.5 points or more once this season and covered the spread.

-- Boston College's games this season have gone over the point total two times in six opportunities (33.3%).
+- Boston College's games this year have hit the over on two of six set point totals (33.3%).

-- When Boston College scores more than 24.6 points, it is 2-1 against the spread and 4-0 overall.
+- When Boston College records more than 24.6 points, it is 2-1 against the spread and 4-0 overall.

-- When Boston College amasses over 325 yards, the team is 2-1 against the spread and 3-1 overall.
+- Boston College is 2-1 against the spread and 3-1 overall when the team amasses more than 325 yards.

 - The Eagles have turned the ball over 11 times this season, five more turnovers than the Orange have forced (6).